Department of Sociology

 Student Review Process

-If a faculty member believes that a student is not making satisfactory progress or meeting program standards, he or she should discuss the situation with the student.
+If a faculty member believes that a student is not making satisfactory progress or meeting program standards, they should discuss the situation with the student.
 If the faculty member believes that the student’s conduct cannot improve to acceptable standards, the faculty member should refer the student to the program standards committee.
 The program standards committee consists of three faculty members appointed by the department chair in consultation with the senior faculty.

-The committee will notify the student of the reasons that he or she is not making satisfactory progress or meeting program standards and will give the student an opportunity to meet with the committee to respond and to present information and witnesses to the committee.
+The committee will notify the student of the reasons that they not making satisfactory progress or meeting program standards and will give the student an opportunity to meet with the committee to respond and to present information and witnesses to the committee.
 The committee will also meet with the faculty member who referred the student to the committee.
 After considering the matter, and within ten working days of meeting with the student, the committee will report to the student and the chair.
 The committee will recommend that the student either be allowed to remain in the program or be removed from the program.
 The committee may make other recommendations, such as placing restrictions or conditions on the student’s continuing in the program.
 Within ten working days of receiving the committee’s recommendations, the student will notify the chair of the student’s acceptance or rejection of the committee’s recommendation.

 Within ten working days of receiving the committee’s recommendation, the chair will make a decision as to the student’s continued presence in the program.
 Before making the decision, the chair will give the student an opportunity to meet with the chair and to offer information on the student’s behalf.
 However, the chair need not meet with the student before making a decision if the chair has given the student a reasonable opportunity to meet, and the student has either failed or refused to meet.
 The chair will notify the student of the decision.

-If the student is dissatisfied with the chair’s decision, he or she may appeal to the dean of the College of Liberal Arts.
+If the student is dissatisfied with the chair’s decision, they may appeal to the dean of the College of Liberal Arts.
 However, in order for an appeal to be considered, the student must submit a written notice for an appeal to the chair and to the dean within ten working days of receiving the chair’s decision.
 The dean will consider the matter based on information compiled by the chair and notify the student of his or her decision within ten working days of the dean’s receipt of the appeal from the chair.
 The dean may meet with the student and give the student an opportunity to address the issues.
 The dean’s decision is final.

 Financial Assistance